Michael J. B. Messemer: Personal life and death

 Messemer never married and devoted his life to his career and hobbies.
-Outside of his expansive medical practice he was an active member of the Liederkranz Society and Arion Society, the two largest German musical societies in the country at that time.
+Outside of his expansive medical practice, he was an active member of the Liederkranz Society and Arion Society, the two largest German musical societies in the country at that time.
 He was a member of the Press Club and frequently traveled to Washington where he participated in language competitions, a talent which he derived from his father who had been an interpreter.
-He traveled frequently collected specimen from around the world and also enjoyed a healthy social life following the pursuits of 19th century New York society.
-It was this life style which was blamed for his failing at the end of his life.
+He traveled frequently and collected specimen from around the world.
+He was active in 19th century New York society as a regular fixture at social events in New York City as well as the Hudson Valley and Newport, Rhode Island.

-He resided at large townhouse at 144 Second Avenue with his brother for many years and later at 150 Second Avenue with his grandfather and two of his uncles.
-He spent the last six months of his life travelling through the Southwest and Europe.
+For many years, his residence was a shared townhouse located at 144 Second Avenue with his brother Dr. Edward J, Messemer briefly at 150 Second Avenue with his grandfather and two of his uncles.
+He spent the last six months of his life traveling through the Southwest and Europe.
 He died at Mentone, France on February 21, 1894.
 Following his death his will was contested by a German woman, Charlotte von Keuhnau who attempted to withdraw several thousands dollars from a Rothschild bank in Germany.
 Messemer's brother Edward had an injunction filed and later was awarded the entirety of the estate.